 Upload your optional essay in the “Program Materials” section of the application under the tab “Documents.”
 Select the “add document” button under “Other.”

-Upload one of these three documents in the “Program Materials” section of the application under the tab “Documents”.
+To submit documents related to the basic skills requirement, upload in the “Program Materials” section of the application under the tab “Documents”.
 Select the “add document” button under “Test Score Report.”

 Letters of Recommendation

 Where to find it on the application: My Application > Program Materials > Recommendations > Add Recommendation